-With a rectangular dining table, you can really mix it up by combining dining side chairs, arm chairs and bench seating.
+With a rectangular table, you can really mix it up by combining side chairs, arm chairs and bench seating.

-A pedastal table base is something to savor if having plenty of leg room strikes your fancy.
+A pedestal table base is something to savor if having plenty of leg room strikes your fancy.

 Fans of oval tables find the soft edges evoke a more warm and inviting mood with less formality.

-Like a round dining table, a square table fosters a more intimate dining experience, since everyone is equal distance apart.
+A square table also fosters a more intimate entertaining experience, since everyone is equal distance apart.

 Times have changed.
 Gone are the days when having a dedicated dining room and eat-in kitchen is the norm.
 Now it’s become more of the exception thanks to open concept living.